rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

 Note how the return types don't need to map anything: we always want to use the interface indices on the interface.

-### Shuffle and forward

-As should be obvious by now, we will need some way to forward a pack of arguments appropriately shuffled according to one of our maps.

 ---

 [1][ref1]<a id="ftn1"> </a>There is currently a bug in GCC 4.7.2 that causes